Visual & Performing Arts at JCHS

 The filmmaking program introduces students to the creative process of filmmaking – from conceptualization of story to production and post-production processes.
 They view and study the techniques employed by some of the most influential filmmakers of the last 100 years.
 Students have the opportunity to advance to Honors Filmmaking where they acquire more nuanced skills in visualization, camera movement and shot composition, special effects, lighting, sound, music, and editing.

 JCHS students explore every aspect of the dramatic arts from design and technical theater to acting, directing, and writing.
 Our playwrights have been finalists in regional and national writing competitions.
 In 2013, JCHS was the first international school to participate in London’s National Theatre New Views Young Playwrights Competition.
 JCHS was chosen as the top High School Theatre program in the Northwest by Stage Directions magazine and we were twice honored –in 2011 and 2017–to be selected out of hundreds of applicants in the U.S. and Canada to perform at the prestigious Edinburgh Festival Fringe.
-You can read more about our past productions here.
+You can read more about our current and past productions here.

 For Academic course information, visit our Curriculum page.